junjiemars/gradle-study/README.md

 gradle-study
 ============

-gradle study shows how to use gradle.
+gradle-study project shows how to use gradle via idea ide.